raspberrypilearning/comic-character/en/step_2.md

 title: What are DOM Methods?
 ---

-DOM (Document Object Model) methods are a set of tools used to manipulate the content, style and structure of web documents dynamically using JavaScript.These methods enable developers to manipulate a document while the code is running.
+DOM (Document Object Model) methods are a set of tools used to manipulate the content, style and structure of web documents dynamically using JavaScript.

+These methods enable developers to manipulate a document while the code is running.

 Here are some common DOM methods: